Many people assume landlords prefer a 12-month, long-term lease. However, there are many benefits of month to month leases for landlords and tenants!

 This is a short-term rental lease contract that will renew each month without a scheduled cancelation date.
 Unless, of course, it’s previously announced otherwise.

-Most laws on the landlord-tenant relationship demand at least a 30-day notice by the tenant or landlord for the cancellation of the lease, and the agreement itself will direct how the notice will be delivered.
+Most laws demand at least a 30-day notice by the tenant or landlord for the cancellation of the lease.
+Additionally, the agreement itself will direct how the notice will be delivered.
 However, if your tenants leave without any warning, that’s what you call tenant abandonment.

 What is a fixed long-term lease?